Getting Started for TextExpander Admin (Webinar)

 And then we’re hoping to have time at the end to go through a few with the whole group.
 I want you to know, we do have the questions that you submitted in advance of the webinar.
 And thank you so much for doing that.

-Today, well, I should say as most, if not all of you, are TextExpander Organization Administrators.
+Today, well, I should say that most, if not all of you, are TextExpander Organization Administrators.

 This webinar is geared toward the time savings offered through our Teams features.
 As such, we won’t be covering very many technical aspects today.